ckrueger2/Matrix_eQTL_Tutorial/README.md

 Cis- and trans-eQTL distinction requires two additional files for analysis, one of gene IDs associated with their respective locations within the genome, and one of SNP locations within the genome

-P-value thresholds can differ between cis- and trans-eQTLs by setting 'pvOutputThreshold_cis' and pvOutputThreshold_trans' to their respective values
+P-value thresholds can differ between cis- and trans-eQTLs by setting 'pvOutputThreshold_cis' and 'pvOutputThreshold_trans' to their respective values

 - It is recommended for larger datasets to used more stringent p-values to increase statistical power